holaphil/garbarnation-aab73/content/pages/thank-you.md

   - type: hero_section
     title: Thanks of subscribing!
     subtitle: >-
-      For the most recent content, follow us here on Instagram, YouTube or Facebook
+      For the most recent content, follow us here on Instagram, YouTube and/or Facebook
     actions:
       - label: Back to homepage
         url: /